kukrma/glioma-diffusion-analysis/README.md

 # Analysis of Peritumoral and Periedematous Diffusion Properties in Brain Gliomas Using the UCSF-PDGM Dataset
 This GitHub repository contains the code and derived data for the diploma thesis *Analysis of White Matter Diffusion Properties in the Context of Selected Brain Tumors* produced at the **Department of Computer Science and Engineering, Faculty of Applied Sciences, University of West Bohemia**.
-The thesis is scheduled to be defended in June 2025.
+The thesis was successfully defended on 16th June 2025.

 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]